-A plume environment was built to understand behavioral dynamics of gases over time.
-The environment was used as a model to evaluate the effects on air volatility from changing different parameters.
-It was later used to help model navigation algorithms for the UAV.
-The environment was built on top of the \textit{Gymnasium} framework and is included within the code repository associated with this paper.
+We built a plume environment to understand behavioral dynamics of gases over time.
+We used the environment as a model to evaluate the effects on air volatility from changing different parameters.
+We later used it to help model navigation algorithms for the UAV.
+We built the environment on top of the \textit{Gymnasium} framework and included it within the code repository associated with this paper.

 We note the configuration to reproduce our results below.

 \FloatBarrier